krasimir/techy/docs/index.md

 	Hi, how are you &lt;% myown() %>!

 `this` keyword inside the function points to the page.
 So, all the methods which you normally use in the Markdown file are available.

+## Using Yaml Front Matter

+If you ever use [Jekyll](http://jekyllrb.com/) you are probably familiar with [Yaml Front Matter](http://jekyllrb.com/docs/frontmatter/).
+It gives you the ability to define settings for the current page.
+All you have to do is to put some Yaml in the beginning of the file wrapped in `---`.
+For example:

+	---
+	username: Derek Worthen
+	age: young
+	contact:
+	 email: email@domain.com
+	 address: some location
+	pets:
+	 - cats
+	 - dogs
+	 - bats
+	match: !!js/regexp /pattern/gim
+	run: !!js/function function(a) { return a.toUpperCase(); }
+	---

+	# Hello world

+	Hello, my name is &lt;% get('username') %>.
+	My address is &lt;% get('contact').address %>.
+	I love &lt;% get('run')(get('pets')[1]) %>.

+The rows in the beginning are translated to the following JSON:

+	{
+		username: 'Derek Worthen',
+		age: 'young',
+		contact: { email: 'email@domain.com', address: 'some location' },
+		pets: [ 'cats', 'dogs', 'bats' ],
+		match: /pattern/gim,
+		run: function(a) { return a.toUpperCase(); }
+	}

+And later all the properties of the above object are set as properties of the current page.
+That's why the result is:

+	&lt;h1 id="hello-world">Hello world&lt;/h1>
+	&lt;p>
+		Hello, my name is Derek Worthen.
+		My address is some location.
+		I love DOGS.
+	&lt;/p>

 ---